PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 `mod_passenger.conf`.
 If the path doesn't match the appropriate setting, you must either override it with a PassengerRuby setting or update it (being sure to override the new default if necessary for any Rails applications that still need to use the old setting).

+Where should the PassengerRuby directive be added?
 If you are using a virtual host and all of the Rails applications served by that host will use this Ruby version, you may add the PassengerRuby directive directly inside the VirtualHost block.
-Otherwise, restrict it to a particular location by placing it in the Location block for the app instance you are adding as shown above.
+Otherwise, restrict it to a particular location by placing it in the Location block for the app instance you are adding, as shown above.